Skip to content

 pg_config = PostgresConfig.from_docker_env() # Or from_env(), or create directly

-# Create GraphEngine and infer schema from PostgreSQL (automatically detects vertices and edges)
+# Create GraphEngine and infer a full manifest from PostgreSQL

 # Connection is automatically managed inside infer_manifest()